DevExpress-Examples/xaf-how-to-use-the-file-attachment-module-with-a-legacy-database/Readme.md

 Important notes:

-- Since the `IFileData` implementor class is not persisent, the object space cannot create its instances.
-So, we create the only instance in the persistent class constructor.
+- Since the `IFileData` implementor class is not persistent, the object space cannot create its instances, and we create the only instance in the persistent class constructor.
 - The `IFileData` property must have a setter to allow uploading files in Blazor.
-- In this example, the file name is not stored in the object, but is generated from the object key value.
-It is only used when the file is downloaded by a user.
+- In this example, the file name is not stored in the object but is generated from the object key value.
+It is only used when the file is downloaded.

-We have created this example only to demonstrate a possible solution.
-It doesn't cover all possible scenarios.
-If you need to support an additional scenario, feel free to extend this solution as required (or create your own).
+This example demonstrates only one possible solution.
+If you need to cover a different scenario, you can extend this solution or create your own.

 ## Files to Review